Rukhan4/Bioinformatics-work/README.md

 consists of 4 courses in R

 the .gitignore file contains all the prop material and is filtered out.
 Folder contains all the algorithms and techniques I employed to advance through the assignments of the course.
-Programming Language: R